Skip to content

 The launcher is a small Makefile that:

-1. Clones makeplus/makes into a temp directory ($TMPDIR/clojure-cc-repl/).
+1. Clones makeplus/makes into a temp directory ($TMPDIR/clojure-cc-cmd/).

 2. Loads the language-specific module for the requested dialect.